Meet Wisepops: your onsite marketing platform

 Connect Wisepops with Customer.io

 Integrate Wisepops with your ESP using Zapier

 Connect Wisepops with Yotpo/SMSBump

 Connect Wisepops with Postscript

-Use Google Analytics to break down your popups performance by traffic channel
+Use Google Analytics to analyze your campaigns performance by various metrics

 Wisepops events in Google Analytics (Universal Analytics)

 Wisepops events in Google Analytics (GA4)